 3. Method-Specific Processing:

-• For other methods ("pearson", "spearman"), statistical measures are computed from the permuted data.
+• For other methods ("cosine", "spearman"), statistical measures are computed from the permuted data.

 4. Statistical Measures: Calculates mean, variance, and standard deviation using get_dstat.